 WILLIAM P. DOYLE, CEO & EXECUTIVE DIRECTOR

-The Honorable William P. Doyle is marine engineer first by trade.
+The Honorable William P. Doyle is a marine engineer first by trade.
 He was raised in Weymouth, Massachusetts.
 He began his career at the Mass Maritime Academy where he worked in the Quincy, MA shipyard breaking out and laying-up ships during the first Gulf War.
 After graduation, he sailed as an Officer in the U.S. Merchant Marine, in both the domestic and international trades for ten years.
-He earned his law degree in 2000, from Widener University School of Law.
+He earned his law degree in 2000 from Widener University School of Law.

-William Doyle served as Chief In-house Counsel and Director of Government & Legislative Affairs and later Chief-of-Staff with the Marine Engineers’ Beneficial Association and Co-Counsel for the American Maritime Congress.
-In 2008, Mr. Doyle was appointed under the George W. Bush Administration as the Director of Permits, Scheduling & Compliance for the Office of Federal Coordinator for Alaska Natural Gas Transportation Projects where he managed the pre-filing and permitting activities of 24 federal agencies including the Army Corps, NMFS, DOT and DOI agencies.
+William Doyle served as Chief In-house Counsel and Director of Government & Legislative Affairs and later as Chief-of-Staff with the Marine Engineers’ Beneficial Association and Co-Counsel for the American Maritime Congress.
+In 2008 Mr. Doyle was appointed under the George W. Bush Administration as the Director of Permits, Scheduling & Compliance for the Office of Federal Coordinator for Alaska Natural Gas Transportation Projects where he managed the pre-filing and permitting activities of 24 federal agencies including the Army Corps, NMFS, DOT and DOI agencies.

 William Doyle was nominated and appointed twice by President Barack Obama, and unanimously confirmed twice by the U.S. Senate as a Commissioner to the U.S. Federal Maritime Commission (FMC) where he served under the Administration for four years.
 He remained onboard with the Donald J. Trump Administration for an additional year.
-At the FMC, he led several trade delegations, including making sure the Jones Act was protected, proposed maritime related tax policies in China did not detrimentally effect U.S. business, and the foreign ocean carriers did not exert their collective market power over U.S. service providers such as the tug and barge industry.
+At the FMC, he led several trade delegations, including making sure that the Jones Act was protected, proposed maritime related tax policies in China did not detrimentally affect U.S. business, and foreign ocean carriers did not exert their collective market power over U.S. service providers, such as the tug and barge industry.

-Mr. Gerhardt received his B.S. in International Business (cum laude) from Georgetown University’s McDonough School of Business in 2003 and was the recipient of The Dean’s Citation for outstanding contributions to the welfare of the school and the prestigious William J. Usery Award for academic excellence in negotiation, mediation and conflict resolution.
+Michael received his B.S. in International Business (cum laude) from Georgetown University’s McDonough School of Business in 2003 and was the recipient of The Dean’s Citation for outstanding contributions to the welfare of the school and the prestigious William J. Usery Award for academic excellence in negotiation, mediation and conflict resolution.
 A native Floridian, Michael currently resides in Washington, D.C. with his wife Simona and daughter Sofia.